elldritch/haskell-for-working-programmers/README.md

 version:       0.1.0.0
 ```

 We start off with the usual front matter.
 The `cabal-version` here is the version of the `.cabal` file, _not_ the version of the `cabal` executable that you're using.
-The supported file versions of each executable are listed [in the `cabal` docs](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-cabal-version).
+The supported file versions of each executable are listed [in the `cabal` docs](https://cabal.readthedocs.io/en/3.6/cabal-package.html#pkg-field-cabal-version).

 The `name` and `version` fields describe the project:

 - Notice that the `name` of the project matches the file name of the `.cabal` file.
-This naming is not required, but is a convention.
+This naming is a convention, but is not required.
 - Notice that the `version` string has _four_ sections instead of three.
-This is because `.cabal` files use Haskell's [Package Versioning Policy](https://pvp.haskell.org/) specification, which is slightly different from SemVer.
+This is because `.cabal` files (and the Haskell package ecosystem in general) use Haskell's [Package Versioning Policy](https://pvp.haskell.org/) specification for versions, which is different from the commonly used [SemVer](https://semver.org/) specification.
 The main difference is that the sections are `major.major.minor.patch` rather than `major.minor.patch`.

 ```cabal
 tested-with:   GHC ==9.0.2